Things You Need to know about True Love

-That being said, these are the 6 things about true love that you should know:
+That being said, these are the 7things you need to know about true love.

 Lasting love comes from the ability to love every part of yourself.
 Love yourself with all your heart, for who you are and for who you are not.
 Be generous and gentle to yourself and the whole world will follow.
 Unless you respect and love yourself you cannot extend that to someone else.
 People will perceive you the way you perceive yourself.

 An external source of love is not ever-lasting.
 It will perpetually depend on the whims of others.
 But the love you have for yourself can only increase with time.